AnnieBro/Programming-Basics-SoftUni/Java/README.md

 - [ ] While-Loop
 - [ ] For-Loop
 - [ ] Nested Loops

-Exercise groups with no lecture to them are:
 - [ ] Exam Preparation
 - [ ] Sample Exam
 - [ ] Exam